-" The undersigned is directed to invite the attention of the administrative Ministries/ Departments to the orders issued by the Bureau of Public Enterprises from time to time, stipulating time limits for exercise of option between reversion to the parent cadre and absorption in the concerned enterprise, by the deputationists from the Govt. services to various public enterprises.
-As the Ministries are aware, the timefile limits for exercise of option have been prescribed on the basis of the decision taken at the highest level.
+1. To emphasize that the undersigned is directed to invite the attention of the administrative Ministries/Delegated Authorities to the orders issued by the Bureau of Public Enterprises from time to time, stipulating time limits for exercise of option between revert to the parent cadre and absorption in the concerned enterprise, by the deputationists from the Govt. services to various public enterprises.
+As the Ministries are aware, the timelimits for exercise of option have been prescribed on the basis of the decision taken at the highest level.
 It is, therefore, imperative that the option orders are implemented most strictly, and requests for extension of deputation beyond the prescribed limit under the orders, as a rule, turned down by the administrative Ministries."

-9. The Railway Authorities had also by their letters dated 30th July, 1985 and 10th September, 1985 made it clear to IRCON that they would be unable to agree to the extension of deputation of railway staff.
-The employees should either be absorbed permanently in IRCON on completion of three years deputation period with IRCON against 30 per cent of core posts or returned to their railway departments in exchange of new employees who should be deputed now for a period of three years only.
-In the letter of 10th September, 1985 it was also added that in case an employee was not willing to get himself absorbed in IRCON from the date of completion of three years' deputation period, he should be repatriated to the Railways immediately and the question of regularisation of the excess period of deputation would be taken up suitably with the Department of Personnel.
+9. The Railway Authorities had also by their letters dated 10th July, 1985 and 10th September, 1985 made it clear to IRCON that they would be unable to agree to the extension of deputation of railway staff.
+The Railway Authorities had stated that the employees should either be absorbed permanently in the Railways or be sent back to IRCON on completion of three years deputation period along with 30 per cent of core posts or returned with IRCON against 30 per cent of core posts or returned to their railway departments in exchange of new employees who should be deputed now for a period of three years only.
+In the letter of 10th September, 1985 it was also added that in case an employee was not willing to get himself absorbed in IRCON from the date of completion of three years' deputation period, he should be repatriated to the Railways immediately and the question of regularisation of his services would not be raised after the expiry of the excess period of deputation would be taken up suitably with the Department of Personnel.
 The

-Learned Counsel for the respondents, therefore said that the applicants were fully aware of the fact that they would be absorbed on completion of deputation period of three years and they had tendered their unconditional options for permanent absorption from a specified date and such dates could not be altered.
-What the railway authorities did was only to convey approval to the acceptance of the resignations from the dates for which the options had been given.
+Learned Counsel for the respondents, therefore said additionally that the applicants had addressed to the court that the applicants were fully aware of the fact that the probationary period was to be completed and thereafter that they would be absorbed on completion of deputation and became eligible for absorption and that the probation period of three years and they had tendered their unconditional options for permanent absorption additionally that the applicants had addressed to the court that from a specified date and such dates could not be earlier than 10th April 1964, the probation period altered.
+What the railway authorities did was only to give the applicants an option to accept or decline to convey approval to the acceptance of the resignation.
+There was no indication to the applicants that the options from the dates for which the options had been communicated had been altered or modified given.
 Therefore the retrospectivity was with reference to the options of the applicants.